abeidahmed/abeidahmed/README.md

 # ![Hello, I'm Abeid Ahmed](./assets/image.png)

-I'm a **full-stack web-developer** with an experience of over 2 years with a focus on `Ruby`, `Ruby on Rails`, `JavaScript` and `React`.
-I absolutely love writing clean and expressive code, and I also like writing `Ruby` a lot.
-It may sound too straight, but the fact is that I would love to get paid for writing `Ruby` code.
+I’m a **full-stack software engineer** with experience of over 2 years.
+I have been leveraging technologies such as Ruby, Ruby on Rails, Javascript, React, StimulusJS, and the likes of others to solve real-world problems.

-## Portfolio
+I love writing clean and expressive code.
+It may sound too straightforward, but the fact is that I would love to get paid for writing any of the languages/frameworks mentioned above.

-Click [here](https://abeidahmed.me/) to view my portfolio.
+If you're interested in hiring me or working with me, you can [visit my portfolio](https://abeidahmed.me) to better understand the skills and the experience that I have accumulated over the years.

 ## Stacks that I love working with